-This year we are continuing to embed the 'Power of Reading' scheme into our curriculum.
+We have now fully embedded the 'Power of Reading' scheme into our curriculum.
 This has placed high quality literature at the heart of our English lessons.
-We have seen a marked improvement in motivation and attitude towards reading, especially amongst reluctant readers.
+This continues to motivate the children and develop a wonderfully positive attitude towards reading.

-From Reception phonics is taught through the use of Letters and Sounds and this is then continued through Y1, 2 and 3.
-Across school we use a range of reading schemes, which incorporate fiction and non-fiction texts.
+From Reception, phonics is taught through the use of Read, Write inc. and this is then continued through Y1 and 2.
+Across the school we use a range of reading schemes, which incorporate fiction and non-fiction texts.
 Book bands are used to grade the texts according to the national book-banding scheme.
-Guided reading is also an integral part of our English curriculum, where groups of children engage with a number of carefully planned sessions working with a teacher or independently, exploring the meaning of the books being read.
+Guided reading is also an integral part of our English curriculum, where groups of children engage with a number of carefully planned sessions working with a teacher or independently, exploring their comprehension and understanding of the books being read.

 Spelling, Handwriting and Composition – These strands go hand in hand throughout the Curriculum.
 As they mature, children develop a growing ability to write in different styles, for different audiences and purposes, e.g. stories, diaries, letters, invitations, captions, posters, plans, reporting on projects and poetry.
 Cohesively planned, modeled and implemented by all staff, writing genres and conventions are creatively developed throughout both key stages.
 The children are provided with many opportunities to apply their writing skills, especially with cross-curricular tasks.
 Emphasis is laid upon drafting, as a process to encourage children to improve the construction, spelling and layout of their written work.
 All classes have access to computers, which are also used to develop the children’s writing.
 Much of their writing is developed from the use of high quality literature, as the children respond to plot, character, illustration and ideas.
 This is combined with resources such as 'Pobble 365', as well as topics encountered in the Dimensions curriculum.

 The teaching of spelling is enhanced by our subscription to 'Read Write Inc. - Spelling', which introduces all the required spelling rules, by way of a lively, interactive series of cartoon characters and on screen activities.
 We constantly strive to create a variety of daily spelling activities, which are visual, auditory and engaging for the children.
-Our aim, over time is to ensure our children become accomplished proficient spellers - much needed in these days of text speak.
+Our aim, over time is to ensure our children become accomplished proficient spellers.

 Each class is well equipped with mathematics apparatus, games and in Reception, special areas, e.g. shop corner or house corner.
 These enable the children not only to understand the basic concepts of mathematics, but also ensure that their experiences are enjoyable.